-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Alliance for Aging Research (AAR) and the Patient Access Network Foundation (PAN Foundation) have submitted a public comment letter to the Centers for Medicare & Medicaid Services (CMS), emphasizing the need for greater awareness of the Medicare Prescription Payment Plan (MPPP).
 In their correspondence, they express concern over the low enrollment rates since the program's rollout, noting only 0.04% of individual Part D beneficiaries have signed up.

-The organizations more ST
+The organizations detailed that despite nearly half of seniors spend more ST

 Aggressive Hydraulics Highlights National Security Threat From Imported Cylinders (10)